4rkal/blog/content/posts/obsidianhugo.md

 Don't forget to make the script executable by running

-`chmod +x ./script.sh`
+`chmod +x ./YOURSCRIPT.sh`

-Then create a new shell command (as we did before) and enter the path to your script.
+Then create a new shell command for the shellcommand plugin (as we did before) and enter the path to your script.

 In my case that is: